jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 Marginal costs may not be the driver of these differences, however.
 The setting of electric rates -- typically requiring state public utility commission approval -- is a political process and therefore may reflect the policy preferences of non-economic stakeholders as well.

-#### More Complex: Multiple Types of Demand

-We have Nevada and we have San Diego.
-So good.

 ### Another Way of Looking at Consumption Cost